 Bimonthly, the CAL QA Specialist conducts QA meetings with the CAL staff.
-The NADP QA Manager is invited to attend.
-These meetings include discussions of the results and evaluation of internal QA program analyses and of any problems within the laboratories.
+These meetings include discussions of the results and evaluation of internal QA program analyses and of any current laboratory conditions.
 Use of control charts, improvement of analyses, and any proposed method changes also are discussed.

 The USGS provides annual QA reports of the USGS external QA programs (interlaboratory comparison program and the NTN field blank program) to the PO.

-The CAL QA Specialist prepares an annual QA report that discusses precision and bias as well as all CAL QA activities during the calendar year.
-Before publication, the QA report is peer reviewed and sent to the ISWS editor.
+The CAL QA Specialist prepares an annual summary that discusses and reports overall laboratory data quality as well as all CAL QA activities during the calendar year.
+Before publication, the CAL QA report is peer reviewed and sent to the ISWS editor.

-Documents required to support the QC/QA activities of the analytical laboratory consist of log books, SOPs, the CAL standards method manual (Peden et al., 1986), and this CAL QAP.
+Documents required to support the QC/QA activities of the analytical laboratory consist of log books, SOPs, and this CAL QAP.

 - The analyst's log book maintained by each analyst contains a record of working standards preparation, reference sample results, and daily notes.
 The analyst's log book may be combined with the instrument log book and the standard solution log book. - The instrument log book is maintained at the workstation for each instrument and contains the maintenance schedule, performance record of scheduled and unscheduled maintenance, daily instrument settings and calibration data, and observations.
 The instrument log book may be combined with the analyst's log book and the standard solution log book. - The standard solution log book contains all information pertinent to preparation of stock standard solutions, including all weights and volumes, confirmatory analyses, and a shelf life table.
-The standard solution log book may be combined with the instrument log book and the analyst's log book. - Appendix A contains a complete list of SOPs. - Peden et al. (1986) is an EPA document used as a reference document.
+The standard solution log book may be combined with the instrument log book and the analyst's log book. - Peden et al. (1986) is an EPA document used as a reference document.
 When it was written, it contained complete procedures for each constituent measured, including applicable range, known interferences, calculations, a statement of precision and bias, reporting units, and significant figures reported.
 Methods have been modified since 1986 with the addition of new instrumentation and new computerized data acquisition systems with NOS approval. - A copy of the CAL QAP (this document) must be kept in each laboratory.